 As a regular photographer at a number of Light Locations, several of our properties feature in Malcolm’s library.
 With renovations, stunning features or a back story, many naturally have an alluring tale to tell.

 With the help of the 82mm library, Ham House the contemporary barn in the Wiltshire countryside drew the attention of Elle Decoration Country.
 The magazine utilised the story to feature the heartfelt tale behind the barn.
 Entitled ‘The barn that friendship built’ a narrative unravels about an escape from London, a stunning barn renovation and the launch by a pair of like-minded friends of interior brand Hue Home.

 The pretty brick and flint cottage on the Norfolk coast is a bolthole retreat owned by Plum and Ashby founder Vicky White and her husband Chris Ling.
 A stone’s throw from the beach, Eden Hall is a welcome retreat from busy life.
-This story of a coastal getaway extensively renovated to create a dreamy haven is portrayed beautifully on Malcolm’s library.
+This story of a coastal getaway extensively renovated to create a dreamy haven is portrayed beautifully in Malcolm’s library.

-One of the house stories on 82mm library is Malcolm’s own house and photo shoot location, the stunningly beautiful Foxgrove Road.
+One of the house stories on 82mm library is Malcolm’s own house and photoshoot location, the stunningly beautiful Foxgrove Road.
 Presented as a family story, his images provide a wonderful insight into what living here feels like.

 Malcolm and his wife Fiona are talented house renovators, and their home has gone through extensive and regular updates.
 82mm library showcases one of these inspiring changes courtesy of a bathroom story, illustrating the modern industrial makeover with several before and after images.

 2020 has been the strangest year, and it’s lovely to see how Malcolm has the time to keep his work moving forward.
-We don’t doubt for a moment that 2021 will see more from this inspirational interior photographer and all-round creative.
+We don’t doubt for a moment that 2021 will see more from this inspirational interior photographer and all-around creative.